What are the best and most effective ways for your customers to read your emails?

 They can also handle more recipients than you can handle in a lifetime!

-Some of our favorites are SalesHandy for simple delivery and tracking of results, Mailshake for cold emails to Gmail addresses and powerful integrations, and Prospect.io to find prospects online.
+Some of our favorites are SalesHandy for simple delivery and tracking of results, Mailshake for cold emails to Gmail addresses and powerful integrations, Right Inbox for sending regular emails and doing emails marketing using a Gmail account and Prospect.io to find prospects online.

 4. Develop your user persona

 A perfectly crafted user persona will not only help your email marketing, it’ll help your marketing strategy as a whole.
 And defining it is just a matter of asking the right questions.

 Find as much as you can about your user’s needs and background so you can fulfill them the best way possible.

 Brand ambassadors are clients that actively promote your business for you based on their own positive experiences.
 You can convert your clients into ambassadors starting with a great email strategy.

 Start with establishing proper communication with them.
 Make sure they have multiple ways to send you their emails with their issues, questions and feedback.
 And when they reach you, give them an amazing customer experience by listening, answering and going the extra mile when possible.